AdobeDocs/experience-manager-64.en/help/assets/metadata-schemas.md

    ![chlimage_1-176](assets/chlimage_1-176.png)

-1. To configure a component, select it and modify its properties in the** Settings **tab.
+1. To configure a component, select it and modify its properties in the **[!UICONTROL Settings]** tab.

 ### Components within the Build Form tab {#components-within-the-build-form-tab}